thepirat000/Polly.Proxy/README.md

 ## Creating proxies

-The `PollyProxy.Create<T>()` method returns a proxy object that _inherits from the proxied class_ / _implements proxied interface_ and forwards calls to the real object.
+The `PollyProxy<T>.Create()` method returns a proxy object that _inherits from the proxied class_ / _implements proxied interface_ T and forwards calls to the real object.

 Give special attention to the generic type argument `T`, it can be:
 - **An interface**: Will generate an _interface proxy_ to log all the interface member calls.
 (Recommended)